 Read more: How to Ride an Exercise Bike

 Visiting the gym five days a week and pedaling an exercise bike for 60 minutes per day can help you work toward creating a calorie deficit.
 If you're short on time, however, you don't necessarily have to abandon your plan of using the exercise bike.
 Instead, use the machine for interval training.

 High-intensity interval training or HIIT can take several forms.
 With the exercise bike, an interval-training workout could involve doing 60-second sprints and alternating them with 60 seconds of moderate pedaling over the course of 20 minutes.

 This type of workout is an effective way to elevate your metabolism to help you burn more calories, according to ACE Fitness.
 One of the other benefits of a HIIT workout — and the least talked about — is the boredom factor.
 Cycling in one spot for 30 minutes can get tedious.
 HIIT can spice a workout up.

 Other Lifestyle Changes

 Increasing the amount you exercise by frequently using an exercise bike is beneficial, but you're more likely to lose weight by combining exercise with modified diet.
-National Weight Control Registry data reveals 89 percent of people who successfully lose weight and maintain their post-weight loss body do so through diet and exercise.
 You can cut your caloric intake in a multitude of ways.
 A simple strategy is keeping healthy foods, such as vegetables and low-fat proteins, on hand to eat when you're tempted to snack on something unhealthy, for example.